sveawebpay/java-integration/README.md

 The response from server will be sent to the *returnUrl* with POST or GET.
 The response contains the parameters:
 *response*, *mac* and *merchantid*.
-Class *SveaResponse* will return a structured object similar to the synchronous answer instead.
+Class *SveaResponse* will return an object structured similar to the synchronous answer.
 Params:
 * The POST or GET message
 * Your *secret word*. //Optional if set in SveaConfig.php